 The Corporation conducts an enterprise risk assessment on all of its major operating business units at least annually.
 Through the risk assessment process, the Corporation identifies the significant risk factors present in each business unit, and subjectively determines the likelihood of the risk occurring and the financial and/or non-financial impact to such business if the risk occurs.
-The Board of Directors and/or the management of each business unit monitors the significant risk factors identified by the Corporation and, where deemed necessary, adopts an appropriate risk optimization strategy.
+The board of directors (the "Board") of the Corporation and/or the management of each business unit monitors the significant risk factors identified by the Corporation and, where deemed necessary, adopts an appropriate risk optimization strategy.

 The Corporation has internal control policies related to its business conduct.
-Such polices are intended to ensure conformity with the rules and regulations of the Canadian Securities Administrators and IIROC.
-The policies focus on five areas: capital adequacy, insurance, segregation of clients' securities, safeguarding of securities and cash, and pricing of securities.
-Each policy has a defined control objective and applicable procedures to ensure adherence to sound business practices and high ethical standards.
+Such polices are intended to ensure conformity with the rules and regulations of the Canadian Securities Administrators, IIROC, the U.S. Securities and Exchange Commission ("SEC") and FINRA, as applicable.
+The policies focus on multiple areas, including employee code of ethics, conflict of interest management as well as compliance and risk monitoring of all business processes.
+Each policy has a defined control objective and applicable procedures to ensure adherence to sound business practices, regulatory requirements and high ethical standards, including capital adequacy, insurance, segregation of clients' securities, safeguarding of securities and cash, and pricing of securities.

 The Corporation has also established a number of policies with respect to its employees' personal trading.
 Employees may not trade any of the securities held or being considered for investment by any of the Funds without prior approval.
 In addition, employees must receive prior approval of SAM's Chief Compliance Officer before they are permitted to buy or sell securities.
 Speculative trading is strongly discouraged.
-All of the Corporation's employees must comply with the Corporation's written policies and procedures which establish strict rules for professional conduct and management of conflicts of interest.
+While employees are permitted to have investments managed by third parties on a discretionary basis, they generally choose to invest in the Funds.
+All of the Corporation's employees must comply with the Corporation's written policies and procedures, including the Corporation's Code of Business Conduct and Ethics, which establish strict rules for professional conduct and management of conflicts of interest.